Thomas Voigt

 Thomas Voigt (June 16, 1787 – August 3, 1844) was an American clockmaker.
-He apprenticed under his father, Henry Voigt, an American Revolution era clockmaker and inventor.

 Early life

-Thomas Voigt was the son of Philadelphians Margaret and Henry Voigt.
+Voigt was born on June 16, 1787, the son of Philadelphians Margaret and Henry Voigt.

-At an early age, Thomas began an apprenticeship in the watch and clock building portion of his father's business interests.
-Thomas developed an enthusiastic interest in his father's watch and clock making as a young man, and gradually assumed its lead.

-From 1804 to 1809, Thomas assisted his father on a contract received from the trustees of Princeton University to repair war damage to the orrery built by David Rittenhouse and his father in 1771.
-Thomas and Henry Voigt brought the orrery to their shop in Philadelphia to complete the repairs.

 They moved their business from Second Street between Vine and Race Streets to a location across the street from the first US Mint at Philadelphia – 44 North Seventh Street.
 Thomas married Maria Kessler who was a granddaughter of German emigrants Mary Ritchouer and Leonard Kessler; daughter of Michael Kessler; and niece of Naval Historian John Kessler.

 Astronomical Case Clock

 Jefferson engaged Voigt to build a tall case clock with advanced time keeping precision that would support his study of lunar and solar cycles.
 The clock that Voigt would construct for President Jefferson would become known as his Astronomical Case Clock.
 Voigt completed Jefferson's Astronomical Case Clock in 1812, but due to the War of 1812, was unable to deliver the finished Clock to Jefferson's home, Monticello, until December 1815.

 The clock's case was a multi layered polished mahogany structure; its dial decorated with gilt and black lunettes; and its cost ($115.50) was nearly twice the original estimate.
 Although it was more ornate and more expensive than President Jefferson's original plan, he accepted Thomas's clock and placed the eight-day clock in his private suite of rooms.
 He used it in his studies until his death on July 4, 1826.

 The Astronomical Case Clock measures 94 inches tall, 18 inches wide, and 11 inches deep.
 The clock was designed for astronomical purposes without a striking mechanism.
-Its single pendulum and single weight construction operates for eight days without attendance.
+Its single pendulum and single weight construction operate for eight days without attendance.
 Jefferson's use of the clock for astronomical studies can be seen from his annotations of the daily weight positions inside the clock.